 Builds on the fundamentals of Windows (window management, design, and Desktop organization) to introduce students to the underlying features and capabilities of the operating system.
 This course covers planning and installing Windows; the Registry; managing users and systems resources; monitoring, optimizing, and troubleshooting Windows as well as introductory networking aspects.
-Prerequisite: CIS 105, 110 with a grade of C or higher; or permission of the Instructor.
+A course fee is required.
+Prerequisite: CIS 105 with a grade of C or higher; or permission of the Instructor.